Coinage of Picenum: Historical context of Firmum

 A Roman colony was deduced at Firmum, which was located on the site of modern Fermo, in 266 BC.
 The purpose of this dedication, in addition to maintaining strong political control over the region, was also to establish loyal outposts on the Adriatic side of central Italy in case of invasions from the sea.
-The Roman settlers who arrived in the Fermo area were numerous, in view of the fact that the Picenes deported from there were sent to found and replenish numerous Italic cities; moreover, the process of Romanization was quite rapid.
+The Roman settlers who arrived in the Fermo area were numerous, since the Picenes deported from there were sent to found and replenish numerous Italic cities; moreover, the process of Romanization was quite rapid.
 The Romans carried out several urban works to strengthen Firmum's strategic position; situated on Sabulo Hill, the city gradually came to expand on the eastern slope, where settlers' dwellings arose.
 A forum, baths and a theater were built.
 The successful Romanization of the territory is confirmed by the loyalty that, over time, was shown in battle by the inhabitants of Firmum.

 In 220 B.C., many of Firmum's citizens took part in the Battle of Telamon, in which Rome defeated the Gauls and expanded its possessions in northern Italy.
 During the Social War, the armies of the insurgent Italic peoples, who had conquered the numerous Roman Adriatic colonies, were unable to occupy Firmum.